kotest/kotest-cookbook/README.md

 ```

 While the ability to ignore fields or override field matchers in `shouldBeEqualUsingFields` is definitely handy, we should not overdo it.
-In such cases it might be easier to just explicitly match the fields we want using the matchers of our choice.
+There are other ways to march data classes - it might be easier to just explicitly match the fields we want using the matchers of our choice.

 ## Learning Resources